RomeoLegoupil/AID-Project/Report.md

 Once connected to the MySQL server, we execute the command to create the provided airport database: `source airports.sql`

+In airport database, we create a view called <strong>moreperformance</strong> to use in the fact_flight transformation to be faster.

+Here is the query to <strong>moreperformance</strong>:

+`create or replace view moreperformance(flight_id, passengernumber, total_receive, airline_id, airplane_id, from, to, departure, arrival) as select b.flight_id, count(passenger_id) as passengernumber, sum(price) as total_receive, airline_id, airplane_id, from, to, departure, arrival from flight as f, booking as b where f.flight_id = b.flight_id group by b.flight_id order by b.flight_id;`

 ### 2. Creation of the airports data warehouse